 Consequences of not enrolling on time or disenrolling

-If you, your spouse, or your dependents don't enroll in both Medicare parts A and B when first eligible, or if you, your spouse, or enrolled dependent become disenrolled from Medicare for any reason, the insurance for that person will be canceled and a request for reenrollment may not take effect for six months.
-If you are cancelled from the coverage, your spouse and all your dependents' enrollment in that coverage will also be cancelled.
-Note: If you have the Personal Healthcare Fund and are disenrolled from the plan at any time, you, your spouse, and your dependents will not be able to reenroll.
+If you, your spouse, or your dependents don't enroll in both Medicare parts A and B when first eligible, or if you, your spouse, or enrolled dependent become disenrolled from Medicare for any reason, the retiree insurance for that person will be canceled and a request for reenrollment may not take effect for six months.
+If your coverage is cancelled, your spouse and all your dependents' enrollment in that coverage will also be cancelled.
+Note: If you have the Personal Healthcare Fund and are disenrolled from the retiree insurance plan at any time, you, your spouse, and your dependents will not be able to reenroll.

 Becoming eligible for Medicare before age 65

-If you become eligible for Medicare before age 65, you will need to provide your Medicare number to ORS to enroll you in the appropriate insurance plan.
-To send us your Medicare number, log in to miAccount and either send a secure message on Message Board or click Insurance Plans to begin updating your information.
-You can also send ORS a completed Insurance Enrollment/Change Request (R0452C) form, with your Medicare number.Effects of other coverage
+If you become eligible for Medicare before age 65, you'll need to provide your Medicare number to ORS so we can enroll you in the appropriate insurance plan.
+To send us your Medicare number, log in to miAccount and send a secure message on the Message Board or click Insurance Plans to begin updating your information.
+You can also send ORS a completed Insurance Enrollment/Change Request (R0452C) form that includes your Medicare number.Effects of other coverage

-It is your responsibility to keep ORS informed of any changes that may affect your own, your spouse's, and your dependent's eligibility and/or coverage, so be sure to notify ORS when anyone on your insurance has coverage under another insurance plan.
-You can do this in miAccount or by sending in a completed Insurance Enrollment/Change Request (R0452C) form.
+It's your responsibility to keep ORS informed of any changes that may affect your own, your spouse's, and your dependent's eligibility and/or coverage, so be sure to notify ORS when anyone on your insurance has coverage under another insurance plan.
+You can do this in miAccount or by sending a completed Insurance Enrollment/Change Request (R0452C) form to ORS.
 Enrolling in another health or prescription drug plan may result in termination of your retiree coverage for you, your spouse, and enrolled dependents.
-If you aren't sure if you'll be affected, send a secure message to an ORS representative using Message Board.
+If you aren't sure if you'll be affected, send a secure message to an ORS representative using the miAccount Message Board.

-If you and your spouse are both Michigan public school retirees and enrolled with the same carrier, you will be covered together under one contract.
+If you and your spouse are both Michigan public school retirees and enrolled with the same carrier, you'll be covered together under one contract.

 Opting Out

-Before you are enrolled in the Medicare plans, your insurance carrier will send out an opt-out notice listing the full conditions for opting out.
+Before you're enrolled in the Medicare plans, your insurance carrier will send you an opt-out notice listing the full conditions for opting out.
 If you do not want our coverage, you can opt out by completing the form and mailing it to ORS.
-If you enroll in the Medicare plans but change your mind before your effective date, complete the opt-out form and submit it to ORS.
-Your insurance carrier(s) will send out an opt-out notice to you listing the full conditions for opting out.
-If you do opt out, you will be completely disenrolled from the retiree insurance plans.
+If you enroll in the Medicare plans but change your mind before your Medicare start date, complete the opt-out form and submit it to ORS.
+Your insurance carrier(s) will send an opt-out notice to you listing the full conditions for opting out.
+If you do opt out, you'll be completely disenrolled from the retiree insurance plans.

 Medicare Before 65